shaik1002/biggitlabbomb/doc/user/group/manage.md

 For more information about user caps for GitLab self-managed, see [User cap](../../administration/settings/sign_up_restrictions.md#user-cap).

-When the number of billable members reaches the user cap, the group Owner must approve new members.
+When the number of billable members reaches the user cap, new users can't be added to the group without being approved by the group Owner.

-Groups with the user cap feature enabled have [group sharing](../project/members/sharing_projects_groups.md#invite-a-group-to-a-group) disabled for the group and its subgroups.
+Groups with the user cap feature enabled have [group sharing](#share-a-group-with-another-group) disabled for the group and its subgroups.

 ### Specify a user cap for a group